odoo/documentation/content/applications/finance/sign.rst

    document.

 The size of the fields can also be changed by editing the :guilabel:`Default Width` and :guilabel:`Default Height`.
-Both sizes are defined as a percentage of the full-page expressed as a decimal, with 1 equalling the full-page's width or height.
-By default, the width of new fields you create is set to 15% (0.150) of a full-page's width, while their height is set to 1.5% (0.015) of a full-page's height.
+Both sizes are defined as a percentage of the full page expressed as a decimal, with 1 equalling the full page's width or height.
+By default, the width of new fields you create is set to 15% (0.150) of a full page's width, while their height is set to 1.5% (0.015) of a full page's height.

 Next, write a :guilabel:`Tip`.
 Tips are displayed inside arrows on the left-hand side of the user's screen during the signing process to help them understand what the step entails (e.g., "Sign here"